 The dry season draws to a close during September and October, though it remains a good time for travel.
-The clear sky's make September a particularly good time to tackle Mount Kinabalu and the slightly lower temperatures make travel comfortable.
-Visitor numbers will have fallen sharply by this time.
+The clear skies make September one of the best times to climb Mount Kinabalu.
+Weather in Borneo in October is slightly cooler, which makes travel comfortable, and visitor numbers will have fallen sharply by this time.

 November - December

 A mixed bag for Borneo, as rainfall starts to climb again.
 Afternoon thunderstorms in Sarawak are more common.
 However, there will still be dry days and the rainforest will start to thicken out as nature reacts to the increased moisture.
-It’s a good time to combine Borneo with Peninsular Malaysia too.
+It’s an excellent time to combine Borneo with Peninsular Malaysia too.